mattgwagner/mattgwagner/index.md

 <img src="/images/AppalachianTrail.JPG" />

-In my free time, which seems to be less and less these days, I can probably be found reading somewhere around the house on my Kindle Fire.
-A gift from my wife for our one year wedding anniversary, I've plowed through more books in a shorter period of time by far then in physical books.
-I tend to carry it with me everywhere.
+In my free time, which seems to be less and less these days, I can probably be found reading somewhere around the house on my Kindle or taking the kids to the park.